dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 There's a moment after you send a prompt where you're just… waiting.
 The agent is running.
 You can see it thinking, reading files, making decisions.
 And there's this little hit of anticipation: *what's it going to do?* It's the same dopamine loop as pulling a slot machine lever.
 Low effort, variable reward, endlessly repeatable.

 Someone on Hacker News called it "doom tabbing": the AI is already running, the bar to seeing what it does next is so low that you just… watch.[^doomtab] A coworker described the opposite problem: you *can't* just sit there, so you open Slack or try to multitask during the dead time.
 Either way you lose — watching keeps you in the dopamine loop, switching fragments your focus.
 Fifty times a day, both add up to a strange kind of fatigue.
 Pull the lever, spin the wheel, see what happens.
-The reward gets front-loaded; the difficult part—understanding what you built, debugging it six months later—gets pushed further out in time.
+The reward gets front-loaded; the difficult part – understanding what you built, debugging it six months later – gets pushed further out in time.

 Ryan Broderick went even darker, calling generative AI an "edging machine": it charges you for the thrill of feeling like you're building something while caring more about the monetizable loop of engagement than the finished product.[^garbageday] I don't cosign his full doom take, but the framing stuck with me.
 There *is* something seductive about the loop.
 It simulates progress.
 It feels like making.